sharmine-s/sql-databases/challenges/07_test_driving_repository_class_with_join.md

 Use the database `blog` from the previous section.
 If you didn't design and create the tables yourself, download the SQL exemplar and load it into the database.

-1. Copy the Design Recipe Template and adapt it to test-drive and implement the three classes for the `posts` and `comments` table.
+1. Test-drive and implement the three classes for the `posts` and `comments` table.

 2. Write a small program in `app.rb` using the class `PostRepository` to print out the data of one post with its comments to the terminal.